 GPU as a Service (GPUaaS) is a cloud computing business model that lets you rent powerful Graphics Processing Units (GPUs) over the internet.
-Instead of purchasing, housing, and maintaining physical hardware, you lease the "compute" from a provider.
+Instead of purchasing, housing, and maintaining physical hardware, you lease the infrastructure from a provider.

 Why the GPU as a Service Market is Exploding